sumanmaity1/speech_to_text_transcription/README.md

 # speech_to_text_transcription
-First extract the attached zip file
+First extract the attached zip file.

 Inside that there is a folder "speech_to_text_transcription".open this folder into eclipse luna.
 There is another folder "Database Script" which is having a database script named "speech".
 Upload this script into mysql databse in your system.
 To config the database into eclipse luna username = root & password is blank. host is local host. port number will be your mysql port number.